SunPower Prospects Remain Poor Post Earnings

-SunPower (SPWR) posted strong Q3 results mainly due to earlier than expected completion of several projects.
+SunPower (SPWR) posted strong Q3 results mainly due to earlier-than-expected completion of several projects.
 When it comes to project companies, we consider this type of beat to be not meaningful as it is not in any way an indicator of the company’s strength.

 When it comes to SunPower, the beat is even more suspect because of the way SunPower reports its non-GAAP earnings.
 Let us consider SunPower’s non-GAAP performance (image from investor presentation):